MatejGolian/accessibilityOverlay/README.md

 * CustomControl - Creates a completely custom control that does absolutely nothing on its own (instead it relies on the custom functions specified).
 * CustomButton - Creates a button that only requires a label and the functions to be executed up on focus and/or activation.
 * HotspotButton - Creates a button that clicks the mouse coordinates specified up on activation and optionally triggers extra functions up on focus and/or activation.
-* GraphicButton - Creates a button that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
+* GraphicalButton - Creates a button that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * OCRButton - Creates a button that OCRs a portion of the screen up on focus and automatically updates its label with the result.
-* GraphicCheckbox - Creates a checkbox that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
+* GraphicalCheckbox - Creates a checkbox that looks for images, reports an error if the specified graphics can not be found and optionally triggers extra functions up on focus and/or activation.
 * CustomComboBox - Creates a combo box announcement and executes functions up on focus.
 * HotspotComboBox - Creates a combo box announcement, clicks the mouse coordinates specified up on focus and optionally triggers extra functions up on focus.
 * OCRComboBox - Creates a combo box announcement, OCRs a portion of the screen up on focus and treats the result as its value.